 - Need to review multiple repos on one review

-- Not all code your reviewing is on Git
+- Not all code you're reviewing is on Git

-- Your reviews are very large, and you need to break down commits to seperate reviews
+- Your reviews are very large, and you need to break down commits to separate reviews

 - Your teams do not use a feature branch workflow

 For all other requirements other than the above, Pull Requests are the best option.

 More details on how the Crucible workflow works can be found at The Crucible workflow

 More details on how the Pull Request workflow works can be found at: Review and discuss a pull request

 You can also find a video at Code Reviews vs. Pull Requests that explores these differences.